ArnoRaijmakers/WinSystemTools/README.md

 <br>

 ### Copy Group Memberschip:
 Note that Global Administrator rights are required, and you will need to authenticate during the process.
-This will copy all the group memberships.
+This script will copy all the group memberships from a existing user.

 Download the PowerShell script to your local machine.
 1. Right-click this link: [Copy-GroupMemberships.ps1](https://raw.githubusercontent.com/ArnoRaijmakers/WinSystemTools/M365Management/Copy-GroupMemberships.ps1)